 Baccalaureate Degree Program

-The Online Scholarship Application for the baccalaureate degree program can be found here beginning in mid-September through the end of November.
-Please check back beginning in mid-September to apply.
+The Online Scholarship Application for the baccalaureate degree program can be found here beginning in mid-August through the end of November.
+Please check back beginning in mid-August to apply.

 The application process occurs in three phases.
 Phase One will check for applicant eligibility (see below).
 Phase Two will be the online application itself.
-Phase Three consists of short student interviews and will culminate with 40 new Bedsole Scholarships being awarded.
+Phase Three consists of short student interviews and will culminate with up to 35 new Bedsole Scholarships being awarded.
 Each phase will require certain forms to be downloaded, filled out and returned to The Scholars Program office by select deadline dates.

 - Graduating from an accredited public or private secondary school in the spring semester of the senior year, with plans to pursue a Baccalaureate degree at a qualifying 4-year institution within the State of Alabama that fall.